Geoffrey Appleyard: Death

 The SSRF was disbanded in April 1943, but many of its members were transferred to Algeria, where they formed the nucleus of Bill Stirling's new 2nd Special Air Service, of which Appleyard was appointed second-in-command.
 On the night of 12/13 July 1943, during the Allied invasion of Sicily, Appleyard supervised the dropping of a group of SAS paratroopers north of Randazzo in Operation Chestnut.
 The Albemarle aircraft disappeared on the return flight over the Mediterranean, and Appleyard was declared missing presumed dead.
 It had probably been shot down by friendly fire.
 He is commemorated at the Cassino Memorial.

 Describing him, Vladimir "Popski" Peniakoff said, "He was one of the few officers who had developed the technique of the small scale raid: the care he took of his men made him stand out among brother officers who were too excited by the prospect of adventure to think of anybody, but their own selves."

+Cultural depictions

+In the 2024 movie The Ministry of Ungentlemanly Warfare, Geoffrey is portrayed by British actor Alex Pettyfer.
+The movie portrays a heavily fictionalized version of Operation Postmaster.